ricoberger/cheat-sheets/README.md

 # Cheat Sheets

+> [!WARNING]
+> All existing and new cheat sheets can be found at https://github.com/ricoberger/ricoberger

 My personal cheat sheets and cheat sheets generator, which generates cheat sheets from JSON files.
 Inspired by [vim.rtorr.com](https://vim.rtorr.com).

 ```sh